Dialogue

 This can take different forms.
 While our dialogue work originally targeted political parties and government actors, our approach has broadened in response to changing political circumstances, and we now work to bring together politicians and civil society groups too.
 This means we can continue to have an impact at all levels of society.

-We have five signature dialogue interventions, which we deploy after extensive analysis and consultation with our target groups:
+We have six signature dialogue interventions, which we deploy after extensive analysis and consultation with our target groups:

 • Political Party Dialogue: Our traditional dialogue intervention, in which NIMD or its partners facilitate a safe space for dialogue between representatives of political parties.
-These can be platforms with a regular commitment aimed at building trust and collaboration over the long term, or a short-term intervention, focussed on producing results in one particular issue, theme, or piece of legislation.
+These platforms meet regularly, but may have different goals; from building trust and collaboration over the long term, to a short-term intervention, to producing results regarding one particular issue, theme or piece of legislation.

 • Political Actor Dialogue: Similar in approach to our Political Party Dialogue, but broadened to include other people involved in politics.
-These include parliamentarians, opposition parties not yet in parliament, government officials, caucuses, or local government figures.
+These include parliamentarians, opposition parties not yet in parliament, government officials, caucuses, local government figures and Civil Society Organizations active in the political sphere.

-• Multi-Stakeholder Dialogue: Going beyond people directly involved in the political process to gather diverse groups in society that have a stake in the political process.
+• Multi-Stakeholder Dialogue: Going beyond people directly involved in the political process, these dialogues gather diverse groups in society who have a stake in the political process.
 These can include unions, advocacy groups, protest movements, and businesses.
 Multi-stakeholder Dialogues are usually convened with a specific issue, goal or purpose in mind and take place over a designated time frame.

 • Informal Dialogue: Not all settings require a formal and structured dialogue platform with set parameters.
-For those occasions, NIMD or its partners can facilitate informal gatherings in which political or civic actors can exchange ideas and build trust in a convivial and non-confrontational environment.
-There are no formal commitments, with the main goal being trust building to lay the groundwork for future collaboration.
+For those occasions, NIMD or its partners can facilitate informal gatherings in which political or civic actors exchange ideas and build trust in a convivial and non-confrontational environment.
+There are no formal commitments, and the main goal is to build trust and lay the groundwork for future collaboration.

 • Dialogue Assistance: In cases where a government or other (state or civic) actors have set up their own dialogue initiative, NIMD is able to provide technical, logistical, and thematic support and expertise to help in the success of the initiative.